Vishal-Upendran/WindNet/README.md

 There would be certain times without the existence of `00:00` data.
 In such cases, if there might be a need to manually delete the remaining files, and keep the first one alone.

+NOTE: Each month gives ~6 to 7 GB of data - thus, make sure there is good internet connectivity and memory for storage.
+To remedy this, we provide the dataset folds (thus you will need to make the 5 folds yourself).
+This amounts to ~0.3 GB per fold.
 #### Data processing
 With the data arranged in the prescribed format, the next step is data processing, which is performed in `DataProcessing/` folder.
 The AIA preparation and OMNI preparation are outlined in the corresponding folder.